grigorevmp/Simple_Passwords_QuickPass/README.md

 - Autofill passwords and login in android editText
 - Notify when you need to change password
 - Adaptive Pin-code storing
+- Two-factor authentication label
+- Bank card recognition
+- Recognition of matching passwords
+- Recognition of the most popular passwords
+- Powerful generator
+- Database encryption
+- Support for themes
+- Export / Import of data

+##
+The program complies with the latest Material design guidelines

 ### Friendly main screen